 A difficult balancing act for the Blades boss, then, although they probably have enough wriggle room already to start planning for a second season of top-flight football.
 Jack Rodwell also looks to be a restoration project the always-confident Chris Wilder is prepared to take on.

 Every side fighting relegation needs a bit of luck, and Ralph Hasenhüttl will be breathing a sigh of relief his talisman Danny Ings successfully negotiated the gruelling festive season without any signs of the injuries that have blighted his progress in years gone by.

 That said, a Southampton side without Ings for a sustained period would ring alarm bells.
 This side looks light-years away from the one that shipped nine goals at home to Leicester but Hasenhüttl still needs a reliable back-up plan if the Saints have to march on towards safety without Ings.
 A now eight-point gap to relegation also offers the Austrian some breathing space in the market.

 Any Spurs fans planning to book January 31st off for a day in front of the sofa and Sky Sports News should probably switch to Amazon Prime instead.
 ‘All Or Nothing’ might be a better watch.
 Given Daniel Levy’s traditionally relaxed approach to the transfer window, Jose Mourinho could be heading towards meltdown mode by the start of next month if, as looks likely, Spurs opt not to play ball yet again in the market.

-Injuries to Harry Kane and Moussa Sissoko look like changing that equation slightly with Gedson Fernandes a likely arrival on loan, but don’t hold your breath for a radical overhaul.
+Injuries to Harry Kane and Moussa Sissoko look like changing that equation slightly and Gedson Fernandes’ arrival on loan will at least reassure some doubters.
+However, don’t hold your breath for a radical overhaul.